SUV Driver Kills Motorcyclist in Crash

 The woman was driving along a road when she crossed the line and hit 55-year-old motorcyclist in a head-on collision.
 The woman suffered minor injures while Purdy was pronounced dead after being airlifted to a hospital.Motorcycle accident injury victims in Phoenix, Arizona should seek medical attention immediately after being involved in a collision.
 Prompt medical care will not only help in an injury victim's speedy recovery, but it will also document their personal injury claims.
 This can prove advantageous when pursuing compensation from the insurance company.

 If you have been injured in an auto accident contact the Arizona motorcycle accident attorneys at Phillips Law Group for a free case evaluation.
-Our injury lawyers can help to review the details of your claim and determine if you have grounds to file a lawsuit.
+Our licensed injury lawyers in Phoenix can help to review the details of your claim and determine if you have grounds to file a lawsuit.

 Phillips Law Group - Ph: 1-800-706-3000.